obono/ATtiny85RomanClock/README.md

 This sketch depends on following library.
 (You can add this by library manager)

 * [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel)

+Be careful.
+The external oscillator circuit is required for programming both the bootloader and the sketches.

 Usually the interval between each `loop()` function call is 125 ms (= one eighth of a second), but it's 126 ms once every 85 loops in my case.
 This may be affected by the circuit conditions.